awegroup/LuchsingerPowerModel/README.md

 2. **Integrated into a larger toolchain** where `PowerModel` is instantiated directly with paths to awesIO YAML files

 ## Features

-- **Wind shear**: Tether deployment is divided into 20 segments; each segment uses the local wind speed interpolated from a normalized wind profile
 - **Reeling-factor optimization**: Optimal reel-out and reel-in velocity factors calculated per operating region
 - **awesIO format**: Input and output follow the awesIO data schema; optional validation on load and export
 - **Configurable**: All physical parameters via awesIO-format YAML files